jsjoel/TradingAI/README.md

 ## **How to access the application:**

-Directly run the gui_digit_recognizer file in VSCode(Python 3.9  64 bit)
+Directly run the tradingbot.py

-Give the input data to predict the value to the model

 ## **Acknowledgements**
-Mnist dataset
+Lumibot library is used

 DataFlair